Fast Context

 You can also configure Fast Context via environment variables:

-Variable Default Description FAST_CONTEXT_MODELgpt-4o-miniLLM model for search FAST_CONTEXT_MAX_TURNS4Maximum search turns FAST_CONTEXT_PARALLELISM8Max parallel calls FAST_CONTEXT_TIMEOUT30.0Timeout in seconds FAST_CONTEXT_CACHEtrueEnable caching FAST_CONTEXT_CACHE_TTL300Cache TTL (seconds)
+Variable Default Description FAST_CONTEXT_MODELgpt-4o-miniLLM model for search FAST_CONTEXT_MAX_TURNS4Maximum search turns FAST_CONTEXT_PARALLELISM8Max parallel calls FAST_CONTEXT_TIMEOUT30.0Timeout in seconds FAST_CONTEXT_CACHEtrueEnable caching FAST_CONTEXT_CACHE_TTL300Cache TTL (seconds) FAST_CONTEXT_BACKENDautoSearch backend (auto/python/ripgrep)

-export FAST_CONTEXT_MODEL = "gpt-4o-mini"
+export FAST_CONTEXT_MODEL = " gpt-4o-mini "

 export FAST_CONTEXT_MAX_TURNS = 4